-VII.
-PRETREATMENT AND BIOSOLIDS MONITORING REQUIREMENTS
+VII.PRETREATMENT AND BIOSOLIDS MONITORING REQUIREMENTS

-The Discharger shall comply with the following pretreatment monitoring requirements for influent at Monitoring Location INF-001, effluent at Monitoring Location EFF-001, and biosolids at Monitoring Location BIO-001.
-The Discharger shall report summaries of analytical results in annual and semi-annual pretreatment reports in accordance with Attachment H. If instructed to do so, the Discharger shall report biosolids analytical results with its electronic self-monitoring reports by manual entry, by EDF/CDF, or as an attached file.
+The Discharger shall comply with the following pretreatment monitoring requirements for influent at Monitoring Location INF-001, effluent at Monitoring Location EFF-001, incinerator ash at Monitoring Location ASH-001 until it decommissions its incinerator, and biosolids at Monitoring Location BIO-001 once biosolids are generated.
+The Discharger shall report summaries of analytical results in annual and semi-annual pretreatment reports in accordance with Attachment H. If instructed to do so, the Discharger shall report ash and biosolids analytical results with its electronic self-monitoring reports by manual entry, by EDF/CDF, or as an attached file.

-Table E-4.
-Pretreatment and Biosolids Monitoring
+Table E-6.
+Pretreatment, Incinerator Ash, and Biosolids Monitoring